SICILY ORCHESTRAL COURSE 2022

 Comiso and Catania airports are both within reach of Scicli.
 Please note that you can reach each airport by a variety of airlines (especially if you are prepared to change planes).
 Car hire is possible at both airports.

-Comiso is only directly served from the UK by Ryanair.
-It is close-ish to Scicli (about 45 minutes by road).
+Comiso airport is about 45 minutes by road from Scicli.
 The Comiso Shuttle bus appears to have been suspended.
 The other public transport options of bus or train are rather tortuous (likely to take close to 3 hours).
-Best may be to get a taxi at a cost of about €40-50 (see, for example, Scicli Taxi Service).
+Best perhaps to get a taxi at a cost of about €40-50 (see, for example, Scicli Taxi Service).
 Let us know if we can help you with that.

 Catania airport is served by a number of airlines directly from the UK (and other countries).
 There is a coach (run by the company AST) which goes straight to Scicli from just outside the airport terminal.
 Click here for the timetable.
 (That webpage is only in Italian – do ask if you want help with it, but the main times are printed below.)